COPYRIGHT (C) 1984-2005 MERRILL CONSULTANTS DALLAS TEXAS USA

 you can see the default options and technique used that does allow

-MXG to execute under CMS SAS 6.06.
-Preceeding the invocation of
+MXG to execute under CMS SAS 6.06. preceding the invocation of

 the exec, the DEFINE STOR 10M command was issued, followed by the